What is Camp PAWS?

 Registering for Different Sessions

 To allow campers to attend more than one week of Camp PAWS each summer, we offer a “session 1” and “session 2.”
 Each week of session one will contain similar activities and the same applies for the weeks of session 2.
 If your camper would like to attend more than one week of Camp PAWS, we ask that they attend one week of each session.
 Activities are modified and adapted for different age groups.

 When a session sells out, a link to the waitlist will be available on the website.
 Open spots will be filled in the order they are received and you will be contacted if a spot opens up.
 We do have some last minute cancellations and will fill spots up to the first day of that particular session.
-The waitlist will appear on this page when it is open.
+The waitlist for summer of 2019 can be found here: Camp PAWS Waitlist 2019

 If a cancellation is made prior to 60 days before your start date of camp , a refund will be given less a $50 administrative fee, per participant.
 For cancellations less than 60 days from your camp start date, no refunds will be given.
 This policy also applies to after care registration and refunds will not be issued after the above timeline for those that register for but do not attend after care.
 Unfortunately, transfers to a different week are not able to be done on our end and require being issued a refund (the above policy applies) and re-registering for another available week.
 Please email email@example.com to request a transfer.